desmos-labs/desmos/docs/validators/common-problems.md

 For example, you can use the public RPC endpoint [here](http://rpc.morpheus.desmos.network:26657/net_info).

-From that page, you can see all the peers that a node is connect to.
-To do this, you can reference the `peers` field, which contains a list of objects made as follows:
+From that page, you can see all the peers connected to that node.
+Their info is present inside the `peers` field, which contains a list of objects made as follows:

 ```json{4,5,17}
 {